Mop: Types

-Many different proprietary designs are available, but the classic string mop design is also still widely used.
+Many different proprietary designs are available.
+The most familiar forms of mop are designs that use many strings or flat pads.

 Dry mop, dust mop

-A dry mop or dust mop is designed to pick up dry, loose contamination such as dust, earth, and sand from the surface of the floor.
-It consists of yarn and/or microfiber and can be used as a first step in cleaning a floor.
+A dry mop or dust mop is designed to pick up dry, loose contaminants such as dust, earth, and sand from the surface of the floor.
+It often consists of cotton and/or microfiber, and is typically used as the first step of surface cleaning.

 Professional dry mops consist of a flat sheet of microfiber textile or sheets with a surface of looped yarn, usually about 15 cm wide, and come in variable lengths (usually 30–100 cm).

-The dry mop can in many instances replace a broom and has the ability to hold a limited amount of dust, sand, and debris within itself.
+The dry mop can, in many instances, replace a broom and has the ability to hold a limited amount of dust, sand, and debris within itself.
 The heads of dry mops are often removable and can be washed and replaced when saturated with dust.
-Another option is using a vacuum cleaner to suck surface dust away from the mop; however, this is much more limited in its effectiveness.

-Single-use dry mops are also available and widely sold.
+Dry mopping or sweeping is generally more effective at removing dust than damp or wet mopping.

 Wet-mop, moist-mop

-A wet mop or moist mop is, in professional cleaning, used as in the second step in the cleaning of a surface.
-The wet mop is swept over the surface to dissolve and absorb fat, mud, and dried-on liquid contaminations.
+A wet mop or moist mop is, in professional cleaning, used as the second step in the cleaning of a surface.
+The wet mop is swept over the surface to dissolve and absorb fat, mud, and dried-on liquid contaminants.
 Professional wet mops consist of a flat sheet of microfiber textile or a sheet with a surface of looped yarn (which might contain microfiber as well), usually about 15 cm wide, and come in various lengths (usually 30–100 cm).